swup/docs/src/docs/other/minimal-reproduction.md

 # How to Create a Minimal Reproduction

-The swup maintainers may ask you to create a "minimal reproduction" or "reproducible test case" when asking for help or reporting an issue.
+The swup maintainers may ask you to create a "minimal reproduction" or "reduced test case" when asking for help or reporting an issue.
 This page explains what that is and how it lets you get help faster.